Are you prepared for life after work?

 When it comes to retirement planning, confidence in your choices can have a tremendous impact on the realization of your financial goals.

 Embracing diversification (and sticking with it) is another key to success.
 By allocating funds among various financial instruments, industries, and other categories, diversification can reduce the risk in your portfolio.
-It aims to maximize return by investing in areas that would each react differently to the same event.
-Although diversification does not guarantee against loss, it is an important step toward reaching long-range financial goals while minimizing risk.
+It aims to increase return by investing in areas that would each react differently to the same event.
+Although diversification does not guarantee against loss, it is an important step toward reaching long-range financial goals while lowering risk.

 Index investing can also help build your portfolio and its hands-off approach eliminates many of the uncertainties and costs of an actively managed stock-picking strategy.
 Research has shown that 90 percent of return is based on asset class; manager selection accounts for just 1 percent of return.
 Paying a premium for active management is not always the way to go, especially when you account for management fees that will impact total return.

 While relevant to both female and male investors, there are a number of other issues that should be addressed.
 Many are related to marriage, children, whether you are a one- or two-income family, whether each spouse is helping to fund the retirement of the other, and what might happen if the marriage were to end.
 You’ll want to consult a financial planner and legal advisor to get answers to these questions.